Jagadesh017-J/ARM-MINI_PROJECT/README.md

 # ARM BASED CAN_PROJECT
-Smart Person Entry and Exit Counting System is an ARM7-based embedded project that uses IR sensors to detect and count people movement.
-The system determines entry or exit direction based on sensor sequence and updates the count in real time using Embedded C.
+Automatic Occupancy Lighting System is a CAN-based embedded project with multiple distributed nodes for smart building automation.
+It uses IR sensors for occupancy counting, LDR for automatic light control, and RFID for person identification, with centralized monitoring via LCD.